NocturnSilver/javascriptGame/README.md

 This project was based on the specification for an assignment.
 All rules applied to the game was specified.

 All art found in the game was made by Nathan Vance See.
+Please do not use the art found in this repository unless given permission.